icebreakerone/ib1-technical-docs/docs/metadata.md

 ## Mandatory metadata fields

 The following fields must be included in every DCAT object.
+Metadata will be visible to all pariticipants in the Trust Framework, and may be visible to anyone on the open web without authentication when data i

 [dcterms:title](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/title/)
-: Short title for this data set
+: Short title for this data set.

 [dcterms:publisher](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/publisher/)
 : The URL of the Data Provider's record in the Scheme Directory.